Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 ⚠️ Important!

+The day’s hike wasn’t difficult.
+Still, it’s good to know that the whole track takes place at an altitude of 2.000 m.
 This means breathtaking views, but it can be intimidating for those apprehensive about heights.
 Nevertheless, if you’re careful and don’t walk on the edge, the hike is suitable for everyone.

 Camí dels Enginyers

-With the Freser river on our left side, we kept climbing the path until reaching the Coll dels Homes mountain pass.
+With the Freser River on our left side, we kept climbing the path until reaching the Coll dels Homes mountain pass.
 This is a spectacular viewpoint!
 We were rewarded with endless views of mountains, forests, and paths.
 See if you can spot the village of Queralbs!

 Viewpoint in Vall de Núria